 The Levinsky Gallery and KARST

-Plymouth Contemporary 2021 is an open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
-This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, continues to support new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.
+An open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
+This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, supported new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.

-The exhibition will run across two venues The Levinsky Gallery, University of Plymouth and KARST, and is delivered by The Arts Institute in partnership with KARST and The Box, Plymouth.
-No booking required.
+Shown at The Levinsky Gallery, University of Plymouth and KARST.
+Delivered in partnership with The Box, Plymouth.

 What does ‘Making It’ mean in 2021?
 The act of making, whether moulding and shaping an idea or a physical artwork, often involves failure, breaking, resistance, serendipity and ingenuity – all of which intertwine and overlap as part of the making process.